Council provides off-street car parks at strategic locations in the region.

 How do I pay for parking?

-Drivers should display their parking ticket on their dashboard.
+If using 'pay and display' drivers should display their parking ticket on their dashboard.
 Failure to display a valid parking ticket can result in a parking fine.

 Drivers can also use the EasyPark app at the: